MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddndis/ns-ntddndis-_ndis_pm_capabilities.md

-#### NDIS_WLAN_WAKE_ON_4WAY_HANDSHAKE_REQUEST_SUPPORTED
+#### NDIS_WLAN_WAKE_ON_NLO_DISCOVERY_SUPPORTED

-If this flag is set, the 802.11 network adapter can generate a wake-up event if it receives the first frame of the IEEE 802.11i RSN 4-way handshake with the AP.
-This handshake is performed when the adapter authenticates with the AP.
+If this flag is set, the 802.11 network adapter can generate a wake-up event if it detects a service set identifier (SSID) that was specified through a network list offload (NLO).

+For more information about NLO, see <a href="https://msdn.microsoft.com/528838AA-4002-4923-A71B-37ADEE9B8D07">Wi-Fi Network List Offload</a>.

 #### NDIS_WLAN_WAKE_ON_AP_ASSOCIATION_LOST_SUPPORTED